tubakousar/gualleryapp/README.md

 app are secured with a password.

+5. User Interface (UI)

+Dashboard:

+The homepage displays all created albums in a visually appealing grid.

+Album View:

+Clicking an album opens its contents (images) in a gallery format.

+Search Bar:

+Users can search for image by name.
 ## Features
 - Display images in a gallery format.
 - View images in fullscreen mode on click.